-Electric bikes for seniors have comfortable and useful features.
-These features allow people of all ages to experience an enjoyable bike ride as they did as kids.
+Electric bikes for seniors are both comfortable and practical.
+These features allow people of all ages to experience the joy of riding a bike like they did when they were kids.

-While many senior citizens assume that they can no longer ride a bike for various reasons, this is far from the truth.
-Many seniors appreciate electric bikes because they reduce the amount of physical exertion needed but allow riders to get a true outdoors experience.
-Getting fresh air along with some exercise boosts health and happiness for people of all ages.
+While many senior citizens assume that they can no longer ride a bike for a variety of reasons, this is far from the truth.
+Many seniors appreciate electric bikes because they don’t require a lot of physical exertion but still allow the rider to get a true outdoors experience.
+Fresh air, along with moderate exercise, boosts health and happiness for people of all ages.
 Luckily for seniors, electric bikes cater to anyone of any age.

 Electric bikes for seniors are available

 The concept of an electric bike was actually formed before today’s seniors were even born.
-The earliest records of e-bike patents we have are from the late 1800s, but they haven’t become very popular in much of the world until recently.
+The earliest records of e-bike patents are from the late 1800s, but they haven’t become very popular in many places until recently.
 Technology has evolved exponentially in the past few decades and has made it possible to manufacture attractive e-bikes that can be tailored to each individual rider.
-Electric bikes can be customized to fit seniors’ needs.
-It is recommended that seniors who are desiring a new low-impact hobby look into them.
+Electric bikes can be customized to fit seniors’ individual needs.
+It is recommended that seniors who want a new low-impact hobby look into them.

 Electric bikes have the same general body styles as traditional bikes, so seniors should be able to find a bike with the best frame for their needs.
-Most of the time, seniors opt for a step-through frame that makes it easier to get on and off of.
+Most of the time, seniors opt for a step-through frame that makes it easier to get on and off.

-Some e-bikes seem to be made more ergonomically friendly and therefore let riders feel more relaxed and less sore later on.
+Some e-bikes are made more ergonomically friendly than others and therefore let riders feel more relaxed and not as sore later on.
 Seniors who are more comfortable on their bikes are more likely to ride for longer periods of time, which improves health and happiness (more on that later).

 Seniors investing in an electric bike normally don’t need to get one that offers the highest amount of power.
 Smaller motor sizes (e.g., approximately 300 watts) would be just fine for seniors looking to ride around their neighborhoods or around town.
 Most seniors are not looking to go at the top speed possible, so a more powerful wattage probably isn’t required.
 Seniors can still get up to around 15 miles per hour with a small motor, and a motor using less power normally increases the battery life of the e-bike.

 Using an electric bike can also help seniors get outside for longer periods of time because e-bikes take on some of the effort needed to propel them.
 Having assistance makes riding a bike more enjoyable with less pain than riding a traditional bicycle would be for many seniors.
-While electric bikes are oftentimes considered more fun than a traditional bike, they normally offer a faster ride, so seniors should consider always wearing a helmet while riding.
+While electric bikes are oftentimes considered more fun than a traditional bike, they also go much faster, so seniors should consider always wearing a helmet while riding.

 The health benefits that e-bikes offer to seniors are critical to their well-being.
 Riding an electric bicycle is quite easy on the joints compared to other exercises such as running, and it improves heart health and can lessen depression and anxiety.
 The benefits of e-bikes for seniors are plentiful and can keep them feeling young.